ove/ove-docs/docs/APP_DEVELOPMENT.md

 The `window.ove.state` object also provides two other methods `cache` and `load`, which can be used to cache the application state on the server and load it sometime later.
 These methods are internally called by the utility methods provided by `OVE.Utils` and therefore their use is limited to a few advanced use-cases.

-### Interpreting layout
+### Interpreting geometry

-The `window.ove.layout` provides information useful to interpret the layout of the clients:
+The `window.ove.geometry` provides information useful to interpret the geometry of the clients:

-* `window.ove.layout.x` - Displacement along the x-axis relative to the top-left of the section in pixels
+* `window.ove.geometry.x` - Displacement along the x-axis relative to the top-left of the section in pixels
-* `window.ove.layout.y` - Displacement along the y-axis relative to the top-left of the section in pixels
+* `window.ove.geometry.y` - Displacement along the y-axis relative to the top-left of the section in pixels
-* `window.ove.layout.w` - Width of the client
+* `window.ove.geometry.w` - Width of the client
-* `window.ove.layout.h` - Height of the client
+* `window.ove.geometry.h` - Height of the client
-* `window.ove.layout.section.w` - Width of the section (or the total width of the application)
+* `window.ove.geometry.section.w` - Width of the section (or the total width of the application)
-* `window.ove.layout.section.h` - Height of the section (or the total height of the application)
+* `window.ove.geometry.section.h` - Height of the section (or the total height of the application)
-* `window.ove.layout.space.w` - Width of the space (or the total width of all clients)
+* `window.ove.geometry.space.w` - Width of the space (or the total width of all clients)
-* `window.ove.layout.space.h` - Height of the space (or the total height of all clients)
+* `window.ove.geometry.space.h` - Height of the space (or the total height of all clients)
-* `window.ove.layout.offset.x` - Displacement of top-left of the client along the x-axis relative to the top-left of the browser window in pixels
+* `window.ove.geometry.offset.x` - Displacement of top-left of the client along the x-axis relative to the top-left of the browser window in pixels
-* `window.ove.layout.offset.y` - Displacement of top-left of the client along the y-axis relative to the top-left of the browser window in pixels
+* `window.ove.geometry.offset.y` - Displacement of top-left of the client along the y-axis relative to the top-left of the browser window in pixels

 While all of this information is available on a fully initialized viewer, the controller only has:

-* `window.ove.layout.section.w` - Width of the section (or the total width of the application)
+* `window.ove.geometry.section.w` - Width of the section (or the total width of the application)
-* `window.ove.layout.section.h` - Height of the section (or the total height of the application)
+* `window.ove.geometry.section.h` - Height of the section (or the total height of the application)

 ### Communicating via WebSockets